America Vera Zavala

 America Vera Zavala (born January 16, 1976, in Romania) is a Swedish politician and political writer of Chilean-Peruvian descent.
 She is a member of the Left Party.
 She is active in the "Global Justice Movement" and was also one of the founders of the Swedish section of ATTAC in 2001.

-Vera-Zavala was born in Romania.
+Vera-Zavala was born on 16 January 1976 in Romania.
 She is the daughter of Chilean film director Luis R. Vera and his Peruvian wife Maria Rosario Zavala.
 Her family moved to Sweden when she was young and she grew up in the suburb of Åkersberga north of Stockholm.
-In 1993 she became a member of the Young Left, the youth wing of the Left Party, where she also served as vice chairperson for some time.
-She lived in Brussels for four years, working as an assistant at the Left Party's European Parliament office.
+In 1993 she became a member of the Young Left, the youth wing of the Left Party.
+She lived in Brussels for four years, working as an assistant at the Left Party's European Parliament office from 1995–1999.
+She also served as vice chairperson for the Young Left from 1999–2002.

 Vera-Zavala has written on participatory democracy and globalisation.
-She has co-authored two books together with the Swedish writer Johan Norberg.
+She has co-authored a debate book together with the Swedish writer Johan Norberg.